-LHC will assign one bedroom for each two persons within the household, except in the following circumstances:
+• LHC will assign one bedroom for each two persons within the household, except in the following circumstances:

-- Persons of the opposite sex (other than spouses, unrelated adults and children under age 18 will not be required to share a bedroom. - Persons of different generations will not be required to share a bedroom. - Live-in aides will be allocated a separate bedroom if available.
-No additional bedrooms will be provided for the live-in aide's family. - Single person families will be allocated a zero or one bedroom. - Foster children shall be included in determining unit size. - Family members who are absent most of the time, such as a member who is away in the military, will not be allocated a bedroom. - LHC will not assign a larger bedroom size due to additions of Family members other than by birth, adoption, marriage or court-awarded custody.
-(Families must obtain approval of any additional family member before the person occupies the unit except for additions by birth, adoption or court-awarded custody.)
+- Live-in aides will be allocated a separate bedroom if available.
+No additional bedrooms will be provided for the live-in aide's family. - Single person families will be allocated a zero or one bedroom. - Foster children may be included in determining unit size. - Family members who are absent most of the time, such as a member who is away in the military, will not be allocated a bedroom. - LHC will not assign a larger bedroom size due to additions of Family members other than by birth, adoption, marriage or court-awarded custody. - Families must obtain approval of any additional family member before the person occupies the unit except for additions by birth, adoption or court-awarded custody.